szymmis/coding-timer/README.md

 3. Every time you modify any document in `vscode` delay is reset and the counter keeps increasing
 4. When idle for enough time (haven't done any modification) the counter stops counting.

-The goal of this tool is to show you how much time do you spend actually coding - eg. how much time do you press your keys to modify code.
-The timer won't be resumed when using build-in console etc, only when you modify any file - type new characters, remove them, save the file, copy, paste etc.
+**_The goal of this tool is to show you how much time do you spend actually coding_** \
+ The timer won't be resumed when simply by using `vscode`\
+You can resume it by

+- Modifying any file
+- Changing any character
+- Copying and pasting
+- Saving the file
+- etc.

 ## 📝 Documentation